leon4rd/test/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## How do the trees get on the internet?
+They log on.